pampatzoglou/articles/StatefulWorkloads.md

 ## Business: Justify, Estimate, and Monitor Costs

 When working with business stakeholders, your main concerns will likely revolve around [Premature Scaling]([link](https://insights.roozbeh.ca/premature-scaling-a-challenge-in-enterprise-readiness-459d7a483654)) and [Infrastructure Cost Leverage]([link](https://insights.roozbeh.ca/infrastructure-cost-leverage-icl-09246939bf44)).
 To align with their priorities: Clearly justify why each step is necessary.
 Provide cost estimations, especially based on CPU and resource requirements.
 Demonstrate cost monitoring strategies to prevent budget overruns.
 Remember, business teams are balancing financial resources across multiple departments.
 They see infrastructure as an investment—make sure they understand the return.

-### Tools and more examples to work with Buisness.
+Explain how all these contribute in their feature matrix.

 ## Developers: Observe, Adapt, and Abstract